fruityhamster/hammys-den/README.md

 This will launch the Electron desktop window.

 8. Building for Production:

-To create the Windows installer (.env):
+To create the Windows installer (.exe):
 ```bash
 npm run build
 ```